BrentGrammer/Statistics/NOTES/Statistics/Regression.md

       [
         182 182 5
         179 179 3
-        162 162 1 # note the first two cols are always the same numbers.
+        162 162 1 # note the first two cols are always the same numbers and therefore highly correlated.
       ]
       ```

+#### Be suspicious of high correlations between Independent Variables in the design matrix:

+- Very strong correlations in the design matrix indicate that there are redundancies in the model.
+That will decrease the fit of the model to the data (because the design matrix is less numerically stable).
+Strong correlations don't necessarily mean that the model is flawed, but it is an indicator that something might have gone wrong with the model specification, and you should look into it.

 ## Regression Models: R-squared and F